Federico Bencovich: Life

-He was born Federico Bencovich (as he signed his own name) somewhere in Venetian Dalmatia.
-His exact birthplace is unknown, but it could have been either in Omiš, Šibenik, the island of Brač, Dubrovnik, or possibly Venice itself.

-His initial training was likely in Venice, but later Bencovich apprenticed with Carlo Cignani in Bologna, assisting him in 1706 in completing the frescoes of the Assumption of the Virgin on the dome of the Forlì cathedral.
+According to the contemporary French collector Pierre-Jean Mariette's dictionary of artists, Bencovich was invited to study art in Venice by his close cousin and musician Gaetano Bencovich Orsini.
+Bencovich's initial training was likely in Venice, but later he apprenticed with Carlo Cignani in Bologna, assisting him in 1706 in completing the frescoes of the Assumption of the Virgin on the dome of the Forlì cathedral.
 His first independent work, Juno on the clouds, was painted in 1705.
 He also appears to have worked in the studio of Giuseppe Maria Crespi.

 In 1710 Bencovich painted the altarpiece of St. Andrew on the cross surrounded by St. Bartholomew, St. Carolus Borromei, St. Lucia, and St. Apollonia for the church of Madonna del Piombo in Bologna, later transferred to the parish church of Senonches near Chartres in France.
-By 1715, he came to the service of the Archbishop-Elector of Mainz Lothar Franz von Schönborn and was to complete four large canvas masterpieces for the gallery in the Schloss Weißenstein in the town of Pommersfelden: Apollo and Marcia, Hagar and Ishmael in the Desert, Iphigenia’s sacrifice and Abraham’s sacrifice of Isaac.
+By 1715, he came to the service of the Archbishop-Elector of Mainz Lothar Franz von Schönborn and was to complete four large canvas masterpieces for the gallery in the Schloss Weißenstein in the town of Pommersfelden: Apollo and Marcia, Hagar and Ishmael in the Desert, Iphigenia's Sacrifice and Abraham's Sacrifice of Isaac.
+Between 1725 and 1728 returned to Venice to depict Il beato Pietro Gambacorta at the Church of S. Sebastiano.
+In 1733 was named as court painter of Friedrich Karl von Schönborn, the Prince-Bishopric of Würzburg and Bamberg.
+There completed Immaculate Conception, Archangel Michael, and Sacrificio di Jefte and Mosè ed Aronne, with the former disappearing, and latter destroyed during the World War II.

-His last years were spent in Gorizia.
-After his death he gradually fell into oblivion, and his paintings were attributed to Piazzetta or Cignani, amongst others.
+However, in his late career after moving from Milan to Vienna, seemingly experienced a crisis and lack of work, spending his last years in Gorizia at the residence of Attems family.
+After his death he gradually fell into oblivion, and his paintings were attributed to Giovanni Battista Piazzetta or Cignani, amongst others.
+Abraham's Sacrifice of Isaac is probably the painting that disappeared from the castle of Pommersfelden at the beginning of the 19th century.
+Until that time, the painting was attributed to Piazzetta.

 Analysis

 The dramatic, often tortured, poses and lighting of his figures are placed within earthy tenebrist backgrounds.
 He uses Piazzetta's and Sebastiano Ricci's unfinished and ragged brushstrokes, but superimposes a startling mystical imprint that is often foreign to the magisterial and olympian Venetian painting, and more akin to the Baroque painters from Northern Italy, Alessandro Magnasco and Francesco Cairo.

-Abraham's Sacrifice of Isaac is probably the painting that disappeared from the castle of Pommersfelden at the beginning of the 19th century.
-Until that time, the painting was attributed to Piazzetta.